-Have you ever wondered why dogs eat grass even though they get a well nourished diet and plenty of food?
-People have long thought that it helps their upset stomach but there are other theories that are just as popular to go along with this one, in this blog i will cover these ideas.
+Have you ever wondered why dogs eat grass even though they get a well-nourished diet and plenty of food?
+People have long thought that it helps their upset stomach but there are other theories that are just as popular to go along with this one, in this blog I will cover these ideas and help you get an understanding as to the question why do dogs eat grass.

 The first most common answer is the belief that it either calms their stomach or purges what may be upsetting it through vomiting.
 Dogs will either nibble or gulp down grass and then hack it back up but this is NOT because it is a toxic substance to dogs, most species of grass actually have benefits for dogs, it is because the blades tickle the throat and stomach causing a reaction inside.